apify/apify-docs/content/academy/web_scraping_for_beginners/challenge/scraping_amazon.md

 Wow, that's ugly.
 But for our scenario, this is really great.
 When we click the **View offers** button, we usually have to wait for the offers to load and render, which would mean we could have to switch our entire crawler to a **PuppeteerCrawler** or **PlaywrightCrawler**.
 The data on this page we've just found appears to be loaded statically, which means we can still use CheerioCrawler and keep the scraper as efficient as possible 😎

+> It's totally possible to scrape the same data as this crawler using [Puppeteer or Playwright]({{@link puppeteer_playwright.md}}); however, with this offers link found in Postman, we can follow the same workflow much more quickly with static HTTP requests using CheerioCrawler.

 First, we'll create a request for each product's offers page:

 ```JavaScript